MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 Many organizations that choose to use session controls for cloud apps to control in-session activities, also apply access controls to block the same set of native mobile and desktop client apps, thereby providing comprehensive security for the apps.

 You can block access to native mobile and desktop client apps with access policies, by setting the **Client app** filter to **Mobile and desktop**.
 Some native client apps can be individually recognized, whilst others that are part of a suite of apps can only be identified as their top-level app.
-For example, apps like SharePoint Online can only be recognized by creating an access policy applied to Office 365 apps.
+For example, apps like SharePoint Online can only be recognized by creating an access policy applied to Microsoft 365 apps.

 > [!NOTE]
 > Unless the **Client app** filter is specifically set to **Mobile and desktop**, the resulting access policy will only apply to browser sessions.
 The reason for this is to prevent inadvertently proxying user sessions, which may be a byproduct of using this filter.
 Whilst most major browsers support performing a client certificate check, some mobile and desktop apps use built-in browsers that may not support this check.
 Therefore, using this filter can affect authentication for these apps.